 By Ryan Keating-Lambert

 Under the Silver Lake is a wonderful and whimsical journey through the darker side of L.A. and the Hollywood dream.
-In the vein of David Lynch’s Mulholland Drive, but with a wicked sense of humour and a lovable young scruff at the narrative’s centre.
+In the vein of David Lynch’s Mulholland Drive, but with a wicked sense of humour and a lovable young scruff its core.

 This is a hell of an ambitious project for Mitchell’s second film and a fascinating follow-up to his 2015 breakout indie horror It Follows.
 Silver Lake takes everything you know and love about the L.A. noir film and reinvents the genre with its horny layabout protagonist.